ssanjogo/Multimedia_Rice/README.md

     For M = 256 the maximal difference is: 1 bits.
 Minimal value: -255

 The M that has a maximal difference of 6 is: M = 8.
 ![plot](./plots/plot_E.png)
 We can see how  the optimal input range in this case is [-64,64].

+f) Conclusions:
+It is important to know what we are going to code and how we want to do it.
+Knowing the frequencies of our values can help us to optimize a lot.

+The Rice coding algorithm (also known as Golomb-Rice coding) is intended to encode many numbers close to 0 while preserving large numbers.
+Although it is mainly used in audio coding, it is very interesting for other cases, such as sensors.